 Art That Might Make You Want to Go to La Guardia - The New York Times

-An image of the skyline is projected onto the glass like a shadow, descending from above as inverted, golden forms in morning light.
-A second image of an upright urban cityscape rises up from below, filling the interspaces and merging with the golden skyline in a darker night atmosphere, together creating a sculptural perception of the city, where inside and outside and day and night interchange, the golden foreground becoming a sunrise sky in the background, and the blue background becoming a nighttime foreground in the image.
+An image of the skyline, as viewed from Queens, is projected onto the glass like a shadow, descending from above as inverted, golden forms in morning light.
+A second image of a nighttime urban cityscape rises up from below, filling the interspaces and intersecting with the golden skyline.
+Together these skylines create a sculptural perception of the city, where inside and outside and day and night interchange.
+The golden foreground becomes a sunrise sky in the background, and the blue background below becomes a nighttime foreground in the image.

-Emerging from positive and negative binaries, these two images introduce us with contrasts, reflecting these as simultaneous occurrences in the city space.
-This simultaneity references La Guardia’s view of New York City’s unique image as “the entire world in microcosm (Bayor, 2018).
+Emerging from positive and negative binaries, these two images introduce us with contrasts, reflected as simultaneous occurrences in the city space.
+This simultaneity references La Guardia’s view of New York City’s unique image as “the entire world in microcosm“ (Bayor, 2018).
 The artwork portrays a large-scale overview of the city, while also providing the opportunity to move closer and see the details and the “thousands of little people“ (The New York Times, 1945).

 Quoted texts courtesy of: